Overcoming Challenges in Left-Side Stroke Recovery

 Omega-3 fatty acids found in fish, flaxseeds, and walnuts.

-Whole grains, lean proteins, and healthy fats.
+Nutrient-rich grains, lean proteins, and good fats.

 2. Stay Active